Cutbert1/Corby-Conservation-Club/README.md

 ```
 ![Image showing the output of the program](./assets/images/readme-images/navbar.jpg). ![Image showing the output of the program 768px and above](./assets/images/readme-images/navbar%20tablets.jpg)
 #### Footer and Social Network Icons
 A responsive footer is included for user interaction and where they can follow Corby Conservation Union social network.
-A home page for Facebook, Instagram, Twitter(X) and YouTube is embedded through the social media icons.
+A home page for Facebook, Instagram, Twitter(X), YouTube and LinkedIn are embedded through the social media icons.
 ```html
 <footer>
     <h2 id="networks">Follow us</h2>